Integrating future visions into everyday life

 What else have I done since dreaming up this vision?

-- My ring tray is a mermaid tail, when I take off my jewelery at night I think of the ocean
+- My ring tray is a mermaid tail, when I take off my jewellery at night I think of the ocean

-- The art in our bedroom features Irish and seaside scenes, with beach house colour schemes
+- The art in our bedroom features Irish and seaside sc2eenes, with beach house colour schemes

 - I have desktop and phone backgrounds using photos which are views from oceanfront properties